Set up your Azure environment

 If you don't want to use the jq tool, you can safely remove the | jq part of all commands in this module.

-Azure Container Registry allows you to build, store, and manage container images, which are ultimately where the container image for the Java app will be stored.
-Create a Container registry by using the following command:
+Azure Container Registry enables you to build, store, and manage container images, including a container image for this Java app.
+Create a container registry by using the following command:

 az acr create \